Menopause and Mental Health: The Quality of Life Among Women at Midlife and Beyond

-These hormones, that are all highly interconnected with each other, need to work together and in sync with each other to maintain the mental and physical equilibrium in the female body.
+These hormones, that are all highly interconnected with each other, need to work together and are in sync with each other to maintain the mental and physical equilibrium in the female body.

-An imbalance in the female sex hormones can affect natural processes like menstruation, pregnancy and menopause.
+An imbalance in the female sex hormones can affect natural processes like menstruation, pregnancy, and menopause.
 This can lead to problems that may include infertility, thyroid disorders, diabetes, weak bones, and even mental, and emotional health instabilities.

 One such process that has both a physical and psychological impact on women’s health is menopause.